-Our unaudited condensed consolidated financial statements as of June 30, 2024 have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+Our unaudited condensed consolidated financial statements as of September 30, 2024 have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The financial statements also do not reflect any adjustments relating to the recoverability and reclassifications of assets and liabilities that might be necessary if we are unable to continue as a going concern.
-As of June 30, 2024, we had approximately \$16.8 million of cash and cash equivalents, and an accumulated deficit of approximately \$179.5 million.
-Based on our current cash forecast and dependence on our ability to obtain additional financing to fund our operations in advancing our PGHD program into a Phase 3 trial, we concluded that our available cash and cash equivalents as of June 30, 2024 will not be sufficient to fund our operations for at least 12 months from the filing date of this Quarterly Report, and thus substantial doubt exists as to our ability to continue as a going concern.
+As of September 30, 2024, we had approximately \$13.5 million of cash and cash equivalents, and an accumulated deficit of approximately \$187.0 million.
+Based on our current cash forecast and dependence on our ability to obtain additional financing to fund our operations in advancing our PGHD program into a Phase 3 trial, we concluded that our available cash and cash equivalents as of September 30, 2024 will not be sufficient to fund our operations for at least 12 months from the filing date of this Quarterly Report, and thus substantial doubt exists as to our ability to continue as a going concern.
 If we cannot continue as a viable entity, our stockholders would likely lose most or all of their investment in us.

-Our plan is to raise additional equity or financing to fund our future operations.
-While we are seeking additional financing and evaluating financing alternatives to meet our cash requirements for the next 12 months, there can be no assurances that, in the event that we require additional financing, such financing will be available on terms that are favorable to us, or at all.
+Although our plan is to complete the 2024 Merger in a timely manner, there can be no assurances that the 2024 Merger will close or, if it does close, that it would provide sufficient financing to continue operations.
+If the 2024 Merger does not close for any reason, we will need to raise additional equity or financing to fund our future operations.
+There can be no assurances that any additional financing will be available on terms that are favorable to us, or at all.
 If we issue additional securities to raise funds, these securities may have rights, preferences, or privileges senior to those of our common stock, and our current stockholders may experience substantial dilution.
 We have taken certain steps to delay or reduce the scope of our research programs and limit our operations until we are able to obtain additional funding.
-If we are unable to raise additional funding to meet our working capital needs in the future, then we may be forced to further delay or reduce the scope of our research programs and/or limit or cease our operations and may be required to liquidate, dissolve or otherwise wind down our operations.
+If the 2024 Merger does not close, we will be forced to further delay or reduce the scope of our research programs and/or limit or cease our operations and may be required to liquidate, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our common stock.